Baked Eggplant Pasta Casserole

 Instructions

-- Place the eggplant in a bowl or colander, and sprinkle with salt.
-Let sit for abut 10 minutes, and squeeze out the moisture with a kitchen towel or paper towels.
+- Place 4 cups chopped eggplant in a bowl or colander, and sprinkle with 1 teaspoon kosher salt.
+Let sit for about 10 minutes, and squeeze out the moisture with a kitchen towel or paper towels.

-- Add the onion, season with salt and pepper, and cook for 5-7 minutes, or until softened and translucent.
+- Add one medium onion, season with salt and pepper, and cook for 5-7 minutes, or until softened and translucent.

-- Add the garlic and cook for another minute or two, until fragrant.
+- Add 2 cloves garlic, and cook for another minute or two, until fragrant.

-- Add the eggplant and dried herbs, and saute for 5-6 minutes, until eggplant is starting to soften.
+- Stir in the eggplant, 1/2 teaspoon dried oregano,1 teaspoon dried parsley, 1 teaspoon dried basil, and 1/8 teaspoon crushed red pepper, (if using), and saute for 5-6 minutes, until eggplant is starting to soften.

-- Add the red wine, reduce for a minute or two, then add the tomatoes, and simmer till heated through.
+- Pour in 1/2 cup dry red wine, reduce for a minute or two, then add 28 oz. canned crushed tomatoes, and simmer till heated through.

-- In the meantime, preheat the oven to 400°F, and prepare the pasta.
+- In the meantime, preheat the oven to 400°F, and prepare 8 oz. penne or ziti.
 Coat a casserole dish with olive oil or cooking spray.

 - Combine the pasta with the eggplant and sauce mixture, and layer about half in the casserole dish.

-- Layer about half of the mozzarella slices on top of the pasta mixture, sprinkle with 1/4 c parmesan cheese and 1/4 c breadcrumbs.
+- Layer about half of 8 oz. fresh mozzarella, on top of the pasta mixture, sprinkle with half of the 1/2 cup grated parmesan cheese and half of the 1/2 cup Italian seasoned bread crumbs.

 - Layer the remaining pasta mixture in the casserole dish, and top with the remaining mozzarella, parmesan and bread crumbs.